Climate Case wins on appeal too!

 They are anything but reassuring.
 Click here for our reaction to the synthesis conclusions (in French).

 The submission of the final conclusions of the authorities was the final step in the written phase of the court case.
 This will be followed by oral pleadings, which will take place in the French-speaking court of first instance in Brussels.
-Due to the corona crisis, it is not possible for the time being to set final dates for the hearings.

 We can share with you the final conclusions of the Brussels-Capital and Walloon Regions.
 Unfortunately, the federal and Flemish ministers maintain their objection to the publication of their arguments.